Dave031387/BasicIoC/BasicIoC/README.md

 We don't need to do anything special for the <name>***MyLogger***</name> class since that class doesn't have any dependencies on any other class.

-### <heading>Allowing for Unit Testing</heading>
+### Allowing for Unit Testing
 Although the current state of this example project will work as expected, we run into some issues if we try to create unit tests for our classes.
 As it stands we are unable to substitute mock implementations of any of our dependencies.
-We only have a parameterless default constructor which will always fill in the dependencies with actual implementations of their resolving classes.
+We only have a parameterless default constructor which will always fill in the dependencies with actual implementations of their resolving class types.

 To get around this issue, any class that has dependencies on other classes needs a second constructor.
 This second constructor should have a parameter for each dependency.
 We don't want to expose this constructor to the outside world, so we should make it internal rather than public.
 We can then use the <name>***InternalsVisibleTo***</name> attribute to expose this constructor to our unit test project.

-Once we create this second constructor we can modify the parameterless default constructor to call this constructor and pass in the resolved dependencies.
+Once we create this second constructor we can modify the parameterless default constructor to call the internal constructor and pass in the resolved dependencies.
 For the <name>***MyClass1***</name> class this would look something like this:

 ```csharp
 public class MyClass1 : IClass1